 Where is John pointing to with this phrase "new name" in Revelation 2:17 above?
 You probably guessed right.
-This is very likely also a pointer to the Masoretic Hebrew version of Isaiah 65 which also describes the giving of a new name which is a very obvious antonym to just being simply plain old killed and deprived of life in the new world to come.
+This is very likely also a pointer to the Masoretic Hebrew version of Isaiah 65 which also describes the giving of a new name.
+The new name in the Hebrew of Isaiah 65 is a very clear antonym to just being simply plain old killed and deprived of life in the new world to come.
 See here: